Point Lookout: a free weekly publication of Chaco Canyon Consulting

 When a group enforces or accepts closure of alternatives in the face of failure of its chosen course, lock-in is likely in place.
 One exception: a person or people who have power over the group's decisions can impose closure.
 In this case, the lock-in has occurred not in the decision-making group, but in the mind of the person executing the closure.

 Detecting lock-in in your organization can be difficult if you're one of the decision makers.
 To practice, use a different organization — your national or local government probably provides some truly rich examples.
-First in this series Go to top Top Next issue: OODA at Work Next Issue
+Indicators of Lock-In: I First issue in this series Go to top Top Next issue: OODA at Work Next Issue

 101 Tips for Managing Conflict Are you fed up with tense, explosive meetings?
 Are you or a colleague the target of a bully?
 Destructive conflict can ruin organizations.
 But if we believe that all conflict is destructive, and that we can somehow eliminate conflict, or that conflict is an enemy of productivity, then we're in conflict with Conflict itself.
 Read 101 Tips for Managing Conflict to learn how to make peace with conflict and make it an organizational asset.
 Order Now!